TelediskoDAO/docs/tech_article.md

 # Technical journey into the Neokingdom DAO
 ## Introduction

-Neokingdom DAO is relatively new but very ambitious project whose inceptions dates back to 2016.
+Neokingdom DAO is a relatively new but very ambitious project whose inception dates back to 2016.

 The basic idea is to provide the legal and technical framework to create DAOcracies, namely companies running with the same founding principles of a DAO.